-Priority Strategic Objective Performance Indicator Performance Measure Definition Limit vacancy rate to Number of funded posts vacant divided by number of budgeted funded posts 30% of budgeted post expressed as percentage - To enable education A workplace skills plan is a document that outlines the planned education, and skills development Budget spend on Percentage budget training and development interventions for the organisation.
+Priority Strategic Objective Performance Indicator Performance Measure Definition Limit vacancy rate to Number of funded posts vacant divided by number of budgeted funded posts 30% of budgeted post expressed as percentage - To enable education A workplace skills plan is a document that outlines the planned education, and skills development Budget Budget spend on Percentage budget training and development interventions for the organisation.
 Its purpose is to to equip people with implementation of WSP spent on implementation formally plan and allocate budget for appropriate training interventions, which economic skills of WSP will address the needs arising out of local government's skills sector plan, the Municipality's strategic requirements as contained in the IDP and the individual departmental staffing strategies and individual employees' PDPs.
 The WSP will also take into account the employment equity plan, ensuring incorporation of relevant developmental equity interventions into the plan.
 Formula: Actual training budget spend/Training budget x 100/1 KPA 7: Financial Total cash and investments (short-term), less restricted cash for monthly Sustainability Cost coverage Ratio of cost coverage operating expenditure.
 Financial viability measured in terms of the available (NKPI - 10g(i)) maintained cash to cover fixed operating expenditure as at 30 June ((Cash and Cash Equivalents - Unspent Conditional Grants - Overdraft) + Short Term Investment) / Monthly Fixed Operational Expenditure excluding (Depreciation, Amortisation, and Provision for Bad Debts, Impairment and Loss on Disposal of Assets)) This is a calculation where we take the net current debtors divided by the Debtors to Annual Performance Indicator: total operating revenue.
 Financial viability measured in terms of the Income Net Debtors to Annual outstanding service debtors as at 30 June (Total outstanding service debtors/ (NKPI - 10g(ii)) Income Revenue revenue received for services)

-Priority Strategic Objective Performance Indicator Performance Measure Definition To strive towards a expressed as a financially sustainable percentage Municipality) This is a calculation where we take the total own billed revenue divided by Debt coverage by own Ration of debt coverage the total debt.
-Financial viability measured in terms of the Municipality's ability billed revenue (NKPI - by own billed revenue to meet its service debt obligations as at 30 June (Short Term Borrowing + 10g(iii)) Bank Overdraft + Short Term Lease + Long Term Borrowing + Long Term Lease) / Total Operating Revenue - Operating Conditional Grant) Reconciliation of bank account within 30 days after month end is the norm.
-Bank Account Reconciliation of bank This must be achieved 12 times per annum (each month) Reconciliation account within 30 days To be calculated as the number of months per annum that the Municipality after month end has reconciled the bank account within 30 days of month end and submitted to Council.
+Definition This is a calculation where we take the total own billed revenue divided by the total debt.
+Financial viability measured in terms of the Municipality's ability to meet its service debt obligations as at 30 June (Short Term Borrowing + Bank Overdraft + Short Term Lease + Long Term Borrowing + Long Term Lease) / Total Operating Revenue - Operating Conditional Grant) Reconciliation of bank account within 30 days after month end is the norm.
+This must be achieved 12 times per annum (each month) To be calculated as the number of months per annum that the Municipality has reconciled the bank account within 30 days of month end and submitted to Council.
+Performance Measure expressed as a percentage own Ration of debt coverage by own billed revenue Reconciliation of bank account within 30 days after month end Performance Indicator Debt coverage by own billed revenue (NKPI - 10g(iii)) Bank Account Reconciliation Strategic Objective To strive towards a financially sustainable Municipality) Priority